wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 summary: Learn how to troubleshoot when you expect to see data but they don't appear in charts
 ---

 Sometimes users expect to see certain data in Tanzu Observability by Wavefront but, for some reason, it doesn't show up!
 This can be a frustrating and confusing experience, especially when you urgently need the data.
-Wavefront does not delete data, and retains raw data for 18 months.
+Wavefront does not delete data, and retains [metric data for 18 months](terms_of_service.html#data-retention).
 What could be the problem?

 This doc page, based on the extensive experience of our customer success team, helps you investigate, understand, and remedy possible causes.

-## Problem 1: You Expect to See Data But They Aren't There
+## Problem: You Expect to See Data But They Aren't There

 It's not uncommon that users expect to see data in a chart or an alert but the data aren't there.